 Organizations that award grants for disabled homeowners will have their own definitions for disability and use that reference to determine appropriate aid.

 Local and federal government agencies provide a variety of grants for homeowners to improve their property.
-There are grants available to fund sustainability improvements, historic properties or health and safety.
+Grants are available to fund sustainability improvements, historic properties, and health and safety.

-There are also several grants awarded by demographic and identity, including grants for veterans, low-income families and ethnic groups.
+Several grants are also awarded based on demographics and affiliations.
+These include grants for veterans, low-income families and ethnic groups.
 Consult your city agency and explore local housing nonprofits.

-Other common home loans including conventional, FHA, USDA and VA loans also help Americans with disabilities become homeowners.
+Other types of home loans, including conventional, FHA, USDA and VA loans, can also help Americans with disabilities become homeowners.

 Safety and comfort are top priorities for every homeowner, and disabled homeowners are especially vulnerable to hazards at home.
-Government and nonprofit agencies provide a variety of grants to help these homeowners gain independence through increased mobility and accessibility.
+Government and nonprofit agencies provide numerous grants to help these homeowners gain independence through increased mobility and accessibility.

-Whether you’re looking to build a custom home or renovate your existing house, there are resources available to meet your needs without taking out a new line of credit or straining your finances.
+Whether you’re looking to build a custom home or renovate your existing house, resources are available to meet your needs without you having to take out a new line of credit or strain your finances.